anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 Since version 0.3.5, the Juvix compiler supports the `vampir` target which generates [Vamp-IR][vampir-book] input files that can be compiled to various proof systems based on arithmetic circuits, like Plonk or Halo 2.
 Vamp-IR is a proof-system-agnostic language for writing arithmetic circuits.

-In this post, I will not be discussing the details of Vamp-IR or the circuit computation model.
-Instead, I will describe how high-level functional Juvix programs can be compiled to circuits, what the common pitfalls and current limitations are.
+In this post, we will not be discussing the details of Vamp-IR or the circuit computation model.
+Instead, we will describe how high-level functional Juvix programs can be compiled to circuits, what the common pitfalls and current limitations are.
 The reader is assumed to have at least basic familiarity with [Vamp-IR][vampir-book].

 <!-- more -->